zlabel — Set z-axis label text for current or specified axes with MATLAB-compatible zlabel forms.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how zlabel works, line by line, in Rust.
+Read exactly how zlabel is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.